adammoss/nanoCMB/README.md

 **A minimal CMB angular power spectrum calculator in ~1400 lines of Python.**

+Designed for students learning CMB theory, researchers prototyping new physics, or anyone who wants to understand what a Boltzmann solver actually does.
+The entire calculation lives in a single readable Python file.

 Computes the unlensed TT, EE, and TE angular power spectra for flat LCDM cosmologies from first principles: Friedmann equation, RECFAST recombination, Boltzmann hierarchy in synchronous gauge, line-of-sight integration with precomputed Bessel tables, and optimally constructed non-uniform grids.
 Matches [CAMB](https://github.com/cmbant/CAMB) to sub-percent accuracy.

 </div>